-Ah yes, we're finally only a few days away from what is for most of us the sweetest time of the Christian year - Christmas Eve and Christmas Day - and for the most part we gleefully join in the anticipation.
-We do at the same time pause to remember that for many people this is the bleakest time of year, fraught with memories that only come out when dragged along with the Christmas decorations, and we acknowledge their experiences and memories and pain.
-And yet for us, and for them also, this is a time when the light can still shine through the darkness, because at the heart of the Christmas story is the birth of a baby in Bethlehem so many years ago and the story of the tender love and grace of God represented in that birth.
+Ah yes, we're finally only a few hours away from what is for most of us the sweetest time of the Christian year - Christmas Eve and Christmas Day.
+To be sure there are many for whom this is the bleakest time of year, fraught with memories that only come out when dragged along with the Christmas decorations, and we acknowledge their experiences and memories and pain.
+Still, at the heart of the Christmas story is the birth of a baby in Bethlehem so many years ago and the tender love and grace of God represented in that birth.

-I guess because I'm getting a bit older the days and months seem to go by in an ever-increasing rush, and while I feel like we have just finished with Thanksgiving and Halloween (in that order for us; in the reverse order for our American friends) it really has taken us a while to get to this moment.
-In our scripture readings in this Season of Advent we have once again savored the journey through the prophetic predictions that lead up to this incredible moment of God's glory and grace in action.
-As we stand but a few days away, we can also savour and appreciate the occasion when a young woman was notified that she would bring to the world the first Christmas gift.
+It has taken us a while to get to this moment, and we have savoured the journey through the prophetic predictions that lead up to this incredible moment of God's glory and grace in action.
+And here, as we stand but a few days away, it is a most appropriate moment to savour also the occasion when a young woman was notified that she would bring to the world the first Christmas gift.
 What a moment that must have been for her!

-However, for us to fully appreciate and savour that moment we have to step back a bit.
-We have such a powerful history of celebrating this event that it has become totally obscured, it has become so ritualized and driven into such a deep rut of predictability that I'm not sure we can still hear it.
+However, that we may fully appreciate and savour that moment we have to step back a bit.
+We have such a powerful history of celebrating this event that it has become totally obscured; our celebrations have become so ritualized and driven into such a deep rut of predictability that I'm not sure we can still hear the wondrous story.
 As soon as we hear the familiar opening words, "and the angel Gabriel was sent by God to a town in Galilee called Nazareth ..." we automatically conjure up a picture of a young Jewish girl, in a small town, dressed in a robe with a hood and wearing sandals, confronted by an angel.
-We cannot help but hear the swelling sound of music wrapping around that angel's first "Ave Maria" (even if - to be scripturally accurate - the angel didn't speak Latin and didn't use Mary's name in his greeting).
+We cannot help but hear the swelling sound of music wrapping around that angel's first "Ave Maria" (even if - to be scripturally accurate - the angel didn't speak Latin and didn't even use Mary's name in his greeting).

-We need to acknowledge and celebrate the particularity of that momentous occasion, because doing so affirms that the location and the people involved fulfilled those prophetic predictions.
-However, there is a danger in seeing only the specific particulars of that event and that is that we tend to see it as an "over there, involving them" kind of event, instead of a "right here, involving us" kind of event.
+We need to refresh our understanding of the particularity of that momentous occasion, because doing so affirms that the location and the people involved fulfilled those prophetic predictions.
+However, there is a danger in seeing only the specific particulars of that event, namely that in doing so we often tend to see it as a "long, long ago in a far, far away land, involving them" kind of event, instead of a "right here, right now, involving us" kind of event.